van001/lesscode/readme.md

 Even-though it's started by an individual 'I', it cannot be functional unless it's adaopted by 'You/We'.
 Please feel free to join hands with me with your feedbacks, suggestions or whatever way you feel like connecting/ contributing.

 # Approach
-Initial goal is to influence programmers, including myself to start thinking in terms of functional programming and start constructing programs using pure functions(as much as) and function composition (lego blocks) using fewer data-structures and tools(functions) to solve variety of complex problems.
+Initial goal is to influence programmers, including myself to start thinking in terms of functional programming and start constructing programs using pure functions(no side-effect) and function composition (lego blocks) using fewer data-structures and tools(functions) to solve variety of complex problems.

 I will try to solve [common algorithm and interview questions](https://github.com/van001/lesscode/tree/master/nodejs/excercise) using FP and see if it's possible to stick to the [design principles outlined below](https://github.com/van001/lesscode/blob/master/readme.md#Design).
 I will use javscript for the initial implementation but the goal is to come up with a functional construct that is language independent and can be implemented in any language that supports functional programming.